MaterializeInc/materialize/doc/user/content/guides/postgres-cloud.md

     **max_logical_replication_workers**  |  The number of logical replication slots that you intend to be active, or the number of active AWS DMS tasks for change data capture.
     **max_worker_processes**  | The combined values of `max_logical_replication_workers`, `autovacuum_max_workers`, and `max_parallel_workers`.

-1. The Materialize replica will need access to connect to the upstream database.
+1. The Materialize instance will need access to connect to the upstream database.
 This is usually controlled by IP address.
-If you are hosting your own installation of Materialize, add the replica's IP address in the security group for the DB instance.
+If you are hosting your own installation of Materialize, add the instance's IP address in the security group for the DB instance.

     If you are using Materialize Cloud, you can follow [these steps](/cloud/security/#static-ip-addresses) to get the static IP address of your instance.